Join hundreds of clinics and acquire new patients from abroad. Please fill out the form and we will get back to you within 2 days.

 Although, in some cases, there may be some quite serious mini gastric bypass problems, the medical profession recognise that often the benefits of the surgery e.g. less cardiovascular risk, longer expected lifespan, the disappearance of type 2 diabetes among many others, far outweigh the relatively small incidences of risks and complications.

 A mini gastric bypass operation UK will mean paying for a private operation.
-In theory full gastric bypass operations are available on the NHS to those patients meeting all the requirements, but funding pressures and other needs which are classified as more pressing, mean that it is very difficult to obtain this treatment.
+In theory full gastric bypass operations are available on the NHS to those patients meeting all the requirements, but funding pressures and other needs that are classified as more pressing, meaning that it is very difficult to obtain this treatment.

 Once a UK patient has weighed up all the mini gastric bypass pros and cons and decided to have this particular procedure, then the only realistic route is probably private surgery.

 The mini gastric bypass cost in the UK will vary from hospital to hospital and within the different regions.
 Many private surgeons in the UK offer a gastric bypass but not so many offer the mini gastric bypass.
 So, firstly it may mean traveling some distance to find a hospital/clinic that will provide this procedure.
 Generally, the costs are slightly lower than for a gastric bypass so can range from about £9,500 to £14,000.
 Normally, the patient will need to be monitored for some time after the operation, with regular appointments both with the surgeon and the dietitian.
 It is important, therefore, to check if these ‘additional’ appointments are included in the initial cost.
 Other costs may include traveling to/from the clinic/hospital and taking days off work for the initial procedure and subsequent appointments.

 Due to the huge cost savings patients very often decide on having mini gastric bypass surgery abroad.
 There are many options available nowadays as medical tourism became very popular